scblur869/oscli/README.md

 # oscli
-## elasticsearch command-line tool
+## opensearch command-line tool

-### simple app in golang to give easy access to elasticsearch api calls from command line based on your iam role in AWS
+### simple app in golang to give easy access to opensearch api calls from command line based on your iam role in AWS

 ### Requirements:
-  - must have aws cli installed and configured with permissions to elasticsearch in AWS
+  - must have aws cli installed and configured with permissions to opensearch in AWS
-  - elasticsearch endpoint URI exposed and known
+  - opensearch endpoint URI exposed and known
   - go build requires access to the internet to download packages

 Deployment: